By Aly W. | First published October 20, 2020 | Last modified July 7, 2021

 Temporary discontinuation of estrogen therapy before surgery has traditionally been thought to help reduce the risk of blood clots during recovery based on theory and has been recommended for transfeminine people undergoing surgical procedures.
 However, evidence is limited and inconclusive on this topic at present and more research is needed to determine whether it is useful or not (Boskey, Taghinia, & Ganor, 2019; Nolan & Cheung, 2020; Haveles et al., 2021; Hontscharuk et al., 2021; Kozato et al., 2021; Nolan et al., 2021; Zucker, Reisman, & Safer, 2021).
 Recent studies have not found benefit to discontinuing hormone therapy before surgery in transfeminine people but these studies have been underpowered and larger studies are needed (Blasdel et al., 2021).
 Temporarily stopping hormone therapy can be distressing for many transfeminine people and this should be weighed accordingly.
 A potential alternative to discontinuation of hormone therapy is temporary use of transdermal estradiol at physiological doses which has no known blood clot risk and is more likely to be safe.

 In February 2021, long-term cardiovascular outcomes for the Prostate Adenocarcinoma: TransCutaneous Hormones (PATCH) trial were published (Langley et al., 2021) [PDF; Supplementary appendix].
 The PATCH trial is a large ongoing phase 2/3 randomized controlled trial of high-dose transdermal estradiol patches versus GnRH agonists for the treatment of prostate cancer in men (Langley et al., 2021).
 The estradiol patch dosage employed is specifically three to four 100 μg/day FemSeven or Progynova TS patches (Langley et al., 2021).
 In the February 2021 report on cardiovascular outcomes, 1,694 men were enrolled and randomized, with 790 included in the analysis for the GnRH agonist group and 904 included in the analysis for the estradiol patch group (Langley et al., 2021).
 In those given estradiol, the median estradiol level was around 215 pg/mL (5%–95% range ~100–550 pg/mL) (Langley et al., 2021).
 About 93% of the men in this group achieved suppression of testosterone levels into the castrate range (<50 ng/dL), which was similar to the rate of suppression in the GnRH agonist group (~93%) (Langley et al., 2021).
-Actual testosterone levels were not provided in this report (Langley et al., 2021).
+Actual testosterone levels (as opposed to rates of testosterone suppression) were not provided in this report (Langley et al., 2021).
 After about 4 years median follow up, there were no significant differences on a variety of cardiovascular outcomes between the estradiol group and the GnRH agonist group (Langley et al., 2021).
 Among these outcomes included VTE, thromboembolic stroke, and other arterial embolic events (Langley et al., 2021).
 These results are in contrast to previous large clinical trials of PEP in prostate cancer, which found increased cardiovascular morbidity and risk of VTE but notably involved higher estradiol levels than employed in the PATCH trial (Ockrim & Abel, 2009; Sam S., 2020).
 Based on their promising safety findings, the PATCH researchers stated that transdermal estrogen should be reconsidered for the treatment of prostate cancer (Langley et al., 2021).